 Waste Collection Permits

-In order to collect waste for commercial purposes, a waste collection permit must be purchased from the local authority for your area.
-The Waste Management Act 1996 outlines the procedures for making permit application process.
+In order to collect waste for commercial purposes, a waste collection permit must be purchased from a local authority.
+The Waste Management Act 1996 outlines the procedures for making a permit application.

 Waste Recovery/Disposal Permits

 Waste permits are also required for specified waste recovery and disposal activities which, because of their size or nature, do not require licensing by the EPA, but can instead be granted by a local authority.
 Further information is available on the EPA website.

 Add your photos, text, videos, etc. to this page.

 - The Built Environment

 - What Is Waste

 - Disposal of Waste